Temple Gardens Hotel & Spa: History

 In 2006, the hotel was purchased by Temple REIT for $21 million.
-In 2022, Temple Hotels sold the hotel to Peepeekisis Cree Nation, with Saskatoon-based Globex Management assuming operations.
+In 2022, Temple Hotels sold the hotel to Sparrow Hawk Developments—owned by the Peepeekisis Cree Nation, with Saskatoon-based Globex Management assuming operations.
 The new owners stated that there were plans for potential renovations in the future, but stated that they did not plan to change the property's name or theming.
+The first block of renovated rooms opened in July 2023, with the process expected to be completed in 2025.